vess-dev/vess-dev.github.io/_posts/2021-08-13-the-last-artwork.md

 He faltered in silence.

 "Is art just the amount of time you put into a piece?
 Is the value determined by the one who made it?
 By the method they made it?
 Perhaps it's by the freshness of the subject matter.
-Paint a different woman, paint a newer woman, paint a bigger building-" she threw her hands up in the air, "paint the biggest goddamned building ever built, and then build a bigger building to house the painting of the second biggest building-" and she spun on him, jabbing a finger in his direction, "and then fucking paint that too."
+Paint a different woman, paint a newer woman, paint a bigger building-" she threw her hands up in the air, "paint the biggest <strong>goddamned</strong> building ever built, and then build a bigger building to house the painting of the second biggest building-" and she spun on him, jabbing a finger in his direction, "and then fucking paint that too."
 She spit on the floor a glob of green ichor.
-"Is that art then?"
+"Is that <em>art</em> then?"

 He grumbled and kicked a foot, sending a small chisel hammer flying to the opposite corner of the room, matching the intensity of her exasperation.
 "So what, <strong>THIS</strong> is art then!?"